 -Jeru the Damaja on the well-varied “Speak Ya Clout”

-Hard to Earn didn’t do numbers like Illmatic or Ready to Die.
-It didn’t have quite the same cultural impact either.
+Hard to Earn didn’t do the numbers that Illmatic or Ready to Die did.
+It didn’t have quite the same impact either.
 But that isn’t to say it didn’t have its share of influence.
-“Mass Appeal,” a beat that cleverly flipped a keyboard chop from the prog-jazz guitarist Vic Juris, is about as recognizable as the piano intro of “The World is Yours” or Biggie’s spoken-word intro on “Juicy," and it is every bit as ingrained in today's hip hop culture.
+“Mass Appeal,” a beat that cleverly flipped a keyboard chop from the prog-jazz guitarist Vic Juris, is about as recognizable as the piano intro of “The World is Yours” or Biggie’s spoken-word intro on “Juicy.”
+The songs from Hard To Earn, just as the rest of the tracks from that era, are ingrained in hip hop culture.
+They are absolute classics that never get old and always hold their own in a gathering of like-minded individuals.

-Point blank, Guru and DJ Premier are one of the most elite duos in hip hop history.
+It’s also worth mentioning that Guru and DJ Premier are one of the most elite duos in hip hop history.
 There may not be a more dynamic duo in terms of MC / producer combination.
 Check out the credits for this album, and you’ll mostly only find two names.
 None of that 13 songwriters on one track that you get these days.
 This was two dudes who had a cosmic connection, changing the world one boom-bap beat at a time, but it wasn’t always so easy.
-DJ Premier, in the same interview as quoted before, describes a scuffle between himself and Guru:
+DJ Premier, in the same interview as quoted before, describes a scuffle between himself and Guru.

 When two people spend that much time together, there are bound to be disagreements, and sometimes that even leads to some fisticuffs.
 The story came from a quote referring to “Now You’re Mine,” a song from the White Men Can’t Jump soundtrack.
 Guru raps about basketball in his classic monotone style.